tbrx/compiled-inference/README.md

-# Compiled inference: learn proposal distributions for importance sampling and SMC
+# Learn proposal distributions for importance sampling and SMC

 This code provides a [PyTorch](http://pytorch.org/) implementation of the method described in [this paper](https://arxiv.org/abs/1602.06701) for training neural networks which can be used as proposal distributions for importance sampling or sequential Monte Carlo: